webgpu/webgpufundamentals/webgpu/lessons/webgpu-scene-graphs.md

 When a button is clicked it calls `setCurrentSceneGraphNode` and passes it the node for that button.
-`setCurrentSceneGraphNode` updates the folder name and then calls `updateCurrentNodeGUI` to update `settings` with the data from the newly selected node.
+`setCurrentSceneGraphNode` updates the folder name and then calls `trsFolder.updateDisplay` to update UI with the data from the newly selected `TRS`.

 This works but I found the UI is a little cluttered for our small windows so here's a few more tweaks.